-Based on the information provided by the proponent, the proposed street townhouses, back-toback townhouses and rear access townhouses are expected to be 3-storey residential dwellings.
+Based on the information provided by the proponent, the proposed street townhouses and rear access townhouses are expected to be 3-storey residential dwellings.

-As detailed plans for the townhouse units and high-rise buildings are not available at this stage of the project, the following information, discussed with the proponent, was used in the noise calculations:
+As detailed plans for the townhouse units and mid-rise/high-rise buildings are not available at this stage of the project, the following information, discussed with the proponent, was used in the noise calculations:

-- Street townhouse units will be provided with a ground level outdoor amenity area (rear yard); - Back-to-back and rear access townhouse units will not have a ground level outdoor amenity area; - All elevated terraces and balconies associated with the street, back-to-back and rear access townhouse units will be less than 4.0 m deep; - Street, back-to-back and rear access townhouse units will not have a rooftop terrace; - No ground level and/or elevated outdoor amenity areas that require noise mitigation will be located within the proposed Trafalgar Road Urban Core (TUC) residential blocks and on associated high-rise buildings; and - All elevated private terraces and/or balconies associated with the high-rise buildings within the TUC residential blocks will be less than 4.0 m deep.
+- Street townhouse units will be provided with a ground level outdoor amenity area (rear yard); - Rear access townhouse units will not have a ground level outdoor amenity area; - All elevated terraces and balconies associated with the street and rear access townhouse units will be less than 4.0 m deep; - Street and rear access townhouse units will not have a rooftop terrace; - No ground level and/or elevated outdoor amenity areas that require noise mitigation will be located within the proposed Trafalgar Road Urban Core (TUC) residential blocks and on associated mid-rise/high-rise buildings; and - All elevated private terraces and/or balconies associated with the mid-rise/high-rise buildings within the TUC residential blocks will be less than 4.0 m deep.